 365 Tomorrows, a website publishing flash sci-fi every day, has posted The Spire, Flag Rights, The Engine Room, Longevity, The Black Death, The Internet of Things and The Social Integer .
 The site has had a makeover recently and looks great.

-‘Deep Method’ is about an actor who takes the teachings of Stanislavski a bit too far, and has been accepted by Spinetingler Magazine.
-In September 2016 my dystopian story ‘Pinnacle City’ will be performed at Liars’ League Hong Kong.
+In September 2016 my dystopian story ‘Pinnacle City’ was performed at Liars’ League Hong Kong.
 ‘The Interview’, a 3600 word story exploring the idea that viruses containing genetic data have been sent to immortalise an alien species, is to be published in Nebula Rift.

 2015 was a great year for short stories, with a handful being performed in London, Leeds and Hong Kong courtesy of Liars’ League (a literary & performance group run by author Katy Darby).
 The links will take you to the LL website where you can access videos and the texts, or straight to the YouTube videos.
 Having stories accepted by Liars’ League was a huge boost for me, and they deserve massive thanks for encouraging authors in the UK.